an-rahulpandey/cordova-plugin-dbcopy/README.md

 =====================

 Add a prepopulated SQLite database in your Phonegap/Cordova Android and iOS app.
-### IMPORTANT UPGRADE NOTE
+### IMPORTANT NOTE

-The location has been changed in respect with the sqlite plugin location.
-So from now on location will be -
+1. The database file may have extensions or not for e.g the db file name would be sample.db or sample.sqlite or sample.
+It doesn't matter what is the file extension, just remember to use the whole filename with extensions(if having one otherwise not) as a paramter when passing to the plugin methods.

+2. Location Parameters in plugin function means -

 ```
        location = 0; // (Disable iCloud Backup) If set will copy the database to Library/LocalDatabase.
 The database will not be synced by the iCloud Backup.